 The thing that is especially interesting to me is learning the whole model from ML formalism, using physical laws as input to the learning process.

-There is some cute work in this area, like the SINDy method, a compressive-sensing state filter of Brunton, Proctor, and Kutz (2016); but it’s hard to imagine scaling this up (at least not directly) to big things like large image sensor arrays and other such weakly structured input.
+There is some cute work in this area, like the SINDy method, a compressive-sensing state filter of Brunton, Proctor, and Kutz (2016); but it’s hard to imagine scaling this up (at least directly) to big things like large image sensor arrays and other such weakly structured input.
+Update: Everyone is trying to scale this up these days.

 Researchers like Chang et al. (2017) claim that learning “compositional object” models should be possible.
 The compositional models here are learnable objects with learnable pairwise interactions, and bear a passing resemblance to something like the physical laws that physics experiments hope to discover, although I’m not yet totally persuaded about the details of this particular framework.
 On the other hand, unmotivated appealing to autoencoders as descriptions of underlying dynamics of physical reality doesn’t seem sufficient.